cspades/predi-home/README.md

 Time permitting...

-3) **Unsupervised Learning/Clustering** - Design and implement an efficient unsupervised learning algorithm that approximately differentiates smart home trajectory data into classes of trajectories for a checkpoint subset of past training data of fixed size N. Such information is summarized for the smart home resident(s), who can manually activate/deactivate specific classes of trajectories in the training data in order to rapidly adjust the training set or control the autonomy of the smart home.
+3) **Unsupervised Learning/Clustering** - Design and implement an efficient unsupervised learning algorithm that approximately differentiates smart home trajectory data into classes of trajectories for a checkpoint subset of past training data of fixed size $$N$$.
+Such information is summarized for the smart home resident(s), who can manually activate/deactivate specific classes of trajectories in the training data in order to rapidly adjust the training set or control the autonomy of the smart home.
 Analyze the impact re-training (and necessarily resetting the parameters of) the neural net on a checkpoint subset has on the performance of the imitation decision policy as a function of the memory capacity of the checkpoint training set.

 ## Project Specifications and Methodology